npm package discovery and stats viewer.

 Readme

 Think of it as Playwright MCP, but for Godot.
-Playwright lets agents verify that a web app actually works by driving a real browser.
 This does the same thing for games: run the project, take a screenshot, simulate input, read what's on screen, execute a script against the live scene tree.
 The agent closes the loop on its own changes rather than handing off to you to verify.

-This is not a playtesting replacement.
+[!NOTE] This is not a playtesting replacement.
 It doesn't catch the subtle feel issues that only a human notices, and it won't tell you if your game is fun.
 What it does is let an agent confirm that a scene loads, a button responds, a value updated, a script ran without errors.
-That's a fundamentally different development workflow, and it's what this server is built for.
+The ability to check work is crucial for AI driven workflows.

 What It Does

 Headless editing.
-Create scenes, add nodes, set properties, attach scripts, connect signals, manage UIDs, validate GDScript.
+Create scenes, add nodes, set properties, attach scripts, connect signals, validate GDScript.
 All the standard operations, no editor window required.

 Runtime bridge.
-When run_project is called, the server injects McpBridge as an autoload.
-This opens a UDP channel on port 9900 (localhost only) and enables:
+When run_project or attach_project is called, the server injects McpBridge as an autoload.
+This opens a localhost-only TCP listener (both auto-select a free port when bridgePort is omitted; pass bridgePort to pin a specific port) and enables:

 • Input simulation: Batched sequences of key presses, mouse clicks, mouse motion, UI element clicks by name or path, Godot action events, and timed waits